This post may contain affiliate links. Please read our full Disclosure Policy.

 Spinach

-Spinach is another popular vegetable used in creating egg dyes due to its range of blues, greens, tans, and greys that it can produce when boiled down in the water with some white vinegar added to help set the color onto your eggs.
+Spinach is another popular vegetable used in creating egg dyes due to its range of blues, greens, tans, and greys, which it can produce when boiled down in water with some white vinegar added to help set the color onto your eggs.

 - Add one to three tablespoons of vinegar to help set the dye.